Blog

 The standard includes a data model with over 200 fields, designed to collect all product-related data.

-To date, Europe is leading the way in adopting the standard: the EMA has established an ad hoc working group and defined the SPOR programme (Substance, Product, Organisation, Referential) to guide its implementation.
+To date, Europe is leading the way in adopting the standard.
+The EMA has set up a dedicated working group and launched the SPOR programme (Substance, Product, Organisation, Referential) to support implementation.

 What are the difficulties for Companies?